cassianoperin/Orion-CHIP8-Emulator/README.md

 2) Update SDL to 3

-3) Fullscreen ta ferrando tamanho janela emu
+3) Fullscreen lots of problems

-4) quando cpu_debug_mode desativar menu resoluçao
+4) Resize register texts